sindastra/systemd-minecraft/README.md

 # [Unofficial] systemd service file for Minecraft server

+Have you been using ```screen``` like a n00b?
+Or worse, a service file that just starts screen?

+Stop that nonsense and use a proper systemd service file instead!

 ### RCON

 This service file requires you to install mcrcon which you can obtain here: https://github.com/Tiiffi/mcrcon